bestia-dev/rust01_the_beginning/README.md

 5. If you don't have `Tools for Visual Studio 2019` for C++ installed on your machine, you will get a warning by the installer.
 Find the installation of C++ tools here and install it:
 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
-The file name is something like vs_buildtools__1788641612.1545772962.exe.
+The file name is something like `vs_buildtools__1788641612.1545772962.exe`.
-It downloads the installer with a graphical user interface.
+It downloads the true installer with a graphical user interface.
 You have to choose
 - `C++ build tools` on the left
-- and then `Windows 10 SDK xxx` on the right. .
+- and then `Windows 10 SDK xxx` on the right.
 It will download and install 4.4 GB.
 6. Rustup will download and install a number of tools and documentation.
 Be patient with the docs, they take a looong time.
 There is a big discussion in the Rust community to not install them by default and let the user choose them later.
 But now we have what we have.
-Maybe you will need the C++ libraries:

 That's it.
 Rust is installed.
-Super simple.
+Super simple (except for the C++ tools).

 ## The first project
 Press `window + s` (`window` is this strange key on the keyboard in the first row near `ctrl` and `alt`) it opens the start menu.